scenerystack/community/docs/reference/api/scenery/PaintColorProperty.md

 # PaintColorProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/PaintColorProperty.ts](https://github.com/phetsims/scenery/blob/main/js/util/PaintColorProperty.ts) for the most up-to-date information.

 ## Overview

 A Property that will always hold a `Color` object representing the current value of a given paint (and can be set to